|Hometown:||Paradise Valley, Ariz.|

 ACADEMICS: Kresl graduated in May 2015 with her bachelor's degree in Integrative Physiology.
 She was named to the 2015 Capital One Academic All-District 7 Women's Basketball team as selected by the College Sports Information Directors of America (CoSIDA) and the 2015 Pac-12 Women's Basketball All-Academic Second Team.
 Kresl's spot on the second of the two exclusive 5-member Pac-12 teams means she made the All-Academic squad each season she was eligible.
 She was named to the 2014 Pac-12 Women’s Basketball All-Academic First Team, the Buffaloes’ initial member of that five-person squad.
 Kresl was a second team All-Academic pick in 2013 and, as a sophomore, the only underclassman out of the 10 student-athletes that made one of the All-Academic squads.
 In the summer of 2014, Kresl did an observational and research based internship at Palo Verde Cancer Center and Mosharrafa Plastic Surgery in the Phoenix area and hopes to attend Colorado’s nationally recognized PA school.

 PERSONAL: Alexis "Lexy" Kresl was born on July 15, 1993, in Wisconsin to John and Julie Kresl.
-She has two younger brothers Logan (17) and Colten (13).
+She has two younger brothers Logan and Colten.
 Logan is a brain cancer survivor, having been diagnosed at age 7 and fought through surgery and chemotherapy treatments.
 Kresl says he is her inspiration both on and off the court.
+The story of their bond was chronicled by ESPNW.com during Breast Cancer Awareness month in February 2013.
 Her mother played basketball at TCU.
 She lists her hobbies as running, shopping, listening to music and watching movies.